Find and book great restaurantsFind a Restaurant

 The fash pack might not be renowned for its love of food, but you can be sure its movers and shakers will be out in force in the capital’s restaurants and bars, seeing and being seen, during London Fashion Week.
 Square Meal reveals the top 20 trend-setting destinations for keeping up with the crowd.

 Taking the family out for a meal you'll all enjoy can be a tricky business.
-Whether you’re after a restaurant that will keep your offspring entertained without sending you up the wall, a hip place that will give you street cred with your teens (such as All Star Lanes, pictured), Square Meal has the answer, with its pick of the best family-friendly restaurants.
+Square Meal has the answer, with our pick of the best family-friendly restaurants.

 Come summer, some watering holes are guaranteed to put you on top of the world.
 We've searched out 10 of the best rooftop bars in London, from famous haunts such as Kensington Roof Gardens, to bijou suntraps you won't have heard of.
 Pack your Prada shades, roll up the sleeves and soak up the sun, drink in hand, before the summer inevitably turns bad.